klamma/ar-for-eu-book/_pages/chapters/engines.md

 In the inspector panel, one can select such components and attach them to an object.
 Objects always contain a Transform component.
 In the inspector, developers can use this component to specify the position, rotation in Euler angles and scale of the object.
-Additionally, developers can add further components, e.g. to enable the physics simulation on a object or add a scripted behavior to the object.
+Additionally, developers can add further components, e.g. to enable the physics simulation on an object or add a scripted behavior to the object.

 ## Physics Simulation